deskflow/deskflow/README.md

 ## License

-This project is licensed under [GPL-2.0](LICENSE), with a special exception for linking with OpenSSL as detailed in the [LICENSE-OpenSSL].
+This project is licensed under [GPL-2.0](LICENSE), with a special exception for linking with OpenSSL as detailed in the [LICENSE-OpenSSL](LICENSE-OpenSSL) file.